SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

       case .suppressed:
           print("Suppress the representation of all ancestor classes.")
       @unknown default:
-          print("Use a representation that was unknown when this code was compiled.")
+          print("Use a representation that was unknown when compiling this code.")
       }
    <- Generate a default mirror for all ancestor classes.